 Interim guide, warning, or regulatory signs required to direct traffic and pedestrians shall be furnished, installed, reused, and maintained by the Contractor in accordance with the MUTCD, the Plans, Special Provisions, Special Conditions, or as directed by the Engineer.
 These signs shall remain the property of the Contractor.
 When the signs are used for long-term stationary operations as defined MUTCD (6G.02), the bottom of all interim signs shall be mounted seven feet (7') to eight feet (8') above the level of the pavement edge or sidewalk.
-The signs offset should be six feet (6') to twelve feet (12') from the pavement edge or two feet ($\geq 2'$) minimum for sidewalks according to MUTCD (6F-1).
+The signs offset should be six feet (6') to twelve feet (12') from the pavement edge or two feet (\geq 2') minimum for sidewalks according to MUTCD (6F-1).
 Special Conditions under Subsection 150.6 may modify this requirement.

-Portable signs may be used when the duration of the work is less than three (3) days or as allowed by the special conditions in Subsection 150.6.
-Portable signs shall be used for all punch list work.
-Portable interim signs shall be mounted a minimum of one foot (≤ 1 ') above the level of the pavement edge for directional traffic of two (2) lanes or less and at seven feet (7') for directional traffic of three (3) or more lanes according to MUTCD (6F-2).
+Portable signs may be used when the duration of the Work is less than three (3) days or as allowed by the special conditions in Subsection 150.6.
+Portable interim signs shall be mounted a minimum of one foot (\leq 1') above the level of the pavement edge for directional traffic of two (2) lanes or less and at seven feet (7') for directional traffic of three (3) or more lanes according to MUTCD (6F-2).
 Signs shall be mounted at the height recommended by the manufacturer's crashworthy testing requirements.

 All sign blanks shall be rigid whether the sign is mounted as a portable sign, on a Type III barricade or as a permanent mount height sign.
-Utilities and their subcontractors working in the project limits, and not included in the project contract, may use non-rigid signs.
+Utilities and their subcontractors working in the project limits, and not included in the project Contract, may use non-rigid signs.